imgeng/image-cdn-wordpress/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, for example "images aren't showing in my WooCommerce product gallery".

+**WordPress Environment**
+Describe your WordPress environment:
+1. WordPress version: '...'
+2. WordPress plugins: '...'
+3. Image CDN plugin version: '...'
+4. Web host: (self-hosted, easywp, wordpress.com, etc)

 **To Reproduce**
 Steps to reproduce the behavior: